 Light and temperature

 Indoor bonsai, like all plants, need light.
 A lot of light.
 They perform photosynthesis to gain energy.
-In a normal apartment, the supply of light for indoor bonsai is low.
+In a normal apartment, the supply of light for bonsai is low.
 If the temperatures allow in spring-summer indoor bonsai should be placed outdoors.
 In winter, when outdoor location is not possible, choose a very bright window place for your bonsai.

 Fertilization only makes sense if the tree can do something with the bonsai fertilizer.
 In winter, when your indoor bonsai hardly grows due to lack of light, they hardly need fertilizing.
-All in all, you can say: fertilize indoor bonsai in the growing season from March to September.
+All in all, you can say: fertilize bonsai in the growing season from March to September.
 But then properly.
 The usual liquid bonsai fertilizers and organic solid bonsai fertilizer like Biogold or Hanagokoro are practical, safe and effective.
 It does not matter which one you take.
 They are comparable.